raspibolt/raspibolt/thundroid/thundroid_pt2.md

   $ sudo chown root:root /etc/lnd/*
   ```

+*Note: I encountered the issue that `curl` was not running correctly on my machine and I had to reinstall a library before I got it working again: ` $ sudo apt install --reinstall libroken18-heimdal`.*

 * Create a new systemd unit that starts directly after LND.
   `$ sudo nano /etc/systemd/system/lnd-unlock.service `